 Australia's talented visual effects companies have worked on some of the world's biggest and most high-profile movies including The LEGO Movie, Black Panther, and The Avengers.

-Australia and China signed a Film Co-Production Agreement in 2007, and the Australian Embassy, Ausfilm and Screen Australia organise an annual Australia-China Film Industry Forum.
+Australia and China signed a Film Co-Production Agreement in 2007, ever since then a collection of high quality co-production movies were produced and hit the box, such as Whistle Blower, 7 Guardians of the Tomb, The Longest Shot, etc. The Australian Embassy, Ausfilm and Screen Australia organise an annual Australia-China Film Industry Forum.

-The Australia Council provides government funding to artists and arts organisations and Screen Australia supports Australia's film industry:
+The Australia Council for the Arts provides government funding to artists and arts organisations and Screen Australia supports Australia's film industry:

 The Department of Foreign Affairs and Trade (DFAT) International Relations Grants Program (IRGP) supports the Australian Government's foreign policies and economic diplomacy interests and projects a positive contemporary image of Australia.
 IRGP grants support professional, community and institutional linkages between Australia and its partners on contemporary issues of shared interest including business, education, innovation, science, technology, the arts, media and sport: